 - A hand-painted tissue box cover by an ah-mazingly talented artist.
 You can choose four images total; one for each side.
 See the artist’s product listing on Etsy for details.

-As with Harry Potter, I also have two boards dedicated to Star Wars.
+As with Harry Potter, I also have two Pinterest boards dedicated to Star Wars.
 One is a general Star Wars Pinterest board.
 The other is a Star Wars for Teachers board containing ideas for the classroom.
+You can find ideas there, too!

 The best way to give gift cards